jschuringa/amzscraper/README.md

 # amzscraper

-Utility to scrape review data from an amazong product page
+Utility to scrape review data from an amazon product review page